jaxbot/club/_src/workshops/09-frontend-workshop.md

 Then we select `<div id="itemsList" class="itemsList">` and update its inner HTML to our newly generated list!

-Finally, we add a selector to all checkboxes within that list so that whenever they're clicked, a `.checked` class will be toggled on that list item which will add or remove a line through the text.
+Finally, we loop through each checkbox to add a listener so that whenever they're clicked, a `.checked` class will be toggled on that list item which will add or remove a line through the text.

 And with that, we are done!